Find out what it covers and slash costs

 It's important to get it right so you're not left under-covered.
 Say you break your £20,000 budget and spend £30,000 but were only insured for the original sum; if you had to cancel, you'd only be covered for two-thirds of the cost.

 To avoid this, ensure you tell your insurer if the cost rises unexpectedly during the planning stages, though you may have to pay to increase the cover level.
 Don't include items you won't need insurance for, though: if you plan to settle a large drinks bill run up on the day, leave it out of your costing.

-Wedding insurance isn't on any of the main comparison sites and the only one to offer a small comparison is CompareWeddingInsurance.org.uk.
-It's a useful starting point.
+As wedding insurance isn't on any of the main comparison sites - and the only one to offer a small comparison is CompareWeddingInsurance.org.uk - it's a useful starting point.

 The few insurers that do offer a policy appear to have caveats which could affect the cover you get for coronavirus cancellation, so check the policy carefully.